MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

     }

-    // If no aliases were found return null if(actions.Count == 0){
+    // If no alias was found return null if(actions.Count == 0){
         return null;
     }